Idol I Episode 1 Review: A Promising Series That Starts With A Mystery

 Idol I Episode 1 Review: Choi Soo-young

 Things become especially bad for him when some of his fans actually break into his apartment.
 He obviously cusses them out, but they released this video online, and because of that, the rank of his new single song crashes.
-The idol image is crafted in such a way that they get depicted as flawless humans who are not allowed to showcase negative emotions, and that aspect irks Ra-ik.
+The idol image is crafted in such a way that it gets depicted as flawless humans who are not allowed to showcase negative emotions, and that aspect irks Ra-ik.

 But a miraculous thing happens, and Se-na gets to meet Ra-ik when she goes to his concert.
 Not only that, but while Ra-ik is hiding from his other fans, he actually shares a light, intimate moment with Se-na.
 However, another bad event occurs, and Ra-ik’s image takes a massive hit.
 Not only that, the last twist completely shocked me to my core, and needless to say, Ra-ik gets dragged into something absolutely terrible.